 It would go too far to show you complete creation of this report, since every Data Processor will be different.
 To give you an idea we will show you how the relationship between the participant and the employer is set up, how to add or edit a column and how to add and set filters in the report.

-Using the report Event Participants, we can create name badges.
 In this video we demo how to create your own badges with the look and feel of your organisation of for a specific event.

 In the video about the Event tokens, we already explained how a Data Processor is set up.
 In this video we show you how to use the aggregation function to add up the event revenue and to calculate the total cost of an event.